liberland/Grants-Program/applications/Liberland_judiciary.md

 - After the success of our first Liberland Blockchain/ Polkadot conference, we will keep organizing more.

 ### Judiciary development future plans
-- Easy to use contract builder frondend that deploys a hybrid smart/traditional contract with defined juridistictions
+- Upgrade contract builder frondend that deploys a hybrid smart/traditional contract with defined juridistictions
 - Upgrade escrow functionality to adapt for use with insurance companies, allowing partial escrow etc
 - Integration with the company, land and asset registry pallets to allow full legal support for on chain assets
 - Setup default company hybrid contracts to support shareholders in preparation for the Liberland stock market
 - Bridge more tokens so that contracts can support BTC, USDT, ETH, DOT etc...
 - Instantiate a new chain with these functionalities as a parachain on Polkadot/Kusama
+- Citizenship and e-resident contracts
+- Delict law support

 ## Additional Information :heavy_plus_sign: